-Data from a wide variety of sources, including domains such as bioinformatics~\cite{Pereira-Leal2003DetectionNetworks}, the world wide web~\cite{Huberman1999GrowthWeb}, and computer networks~\cite{Krishnamurthy2000OnClients}, can be represented as graphs.
-In this representation, individual entities are represented as graph vertices, and the relationships between them are represented as edges.
+\IEEEPARstart{D}{ATA} from a wide variety of sources, including domains such as bioinformatics~\cite{PereiraLeal2003DetectionNetworks}, the world wide web~\cite{Huberman1999GrowthWeb}, and computer networks~\cite{Krishnamurthy2000OnClients}, can be represented as graphs.
+In this representation, graph vertices represent individual entities, and graph edges represent the relationships between them.
 These edges can be directed or undirected as well as weighted or unweighted.

 In real-world graph data, it is often possible to group vertices into communities such that vertices within a community are more strongly connected to each other than they are to vertices outside their community.
 These communities can either be non-overlapping, where a single vertex belongs to at most one community, or overlapping, where a single vertex belongs to more than one community.
-This grouping process is known as community detection.
+This grouping process is known as \emph{community detection}.

 Community detection has a multitude of applications in a variety of domains.
 In computational clusters, community detection can be used to reduce the communication overhead when assigning workloads to computational nodes~\cite{Levchuk2018OptimizingGraphs}.
-In biological networks, identifying communities of protein interactions can help with the identification of functional modules~\cite{Pereira-Leal2003DetectionNetworks}.
+In biological networks, identifying communities of protein interactions can help with the identification of functional modules~\cite{PereiraLeal2003DetectionNetworks}.
 It has also been shown to improve the accuracy of classification tasks~\cite{Rizos2017MultilabelNetworks,Li2017PacketDetection} and to help inform the placement of servers in communication networks~\cite{Krishnamurthy2000OnClients}.

 However, optimal community detection is an NP-hard problem~\cite{Fortunato2010CommunityGraphs}, making it intractable for real-world graphs, which can consist of billions of vertices and edges.
 As such, a number of sub-optimal approaches have been developed to facilitate community detection on large graphs.
 These approaches are based on heuristics such as minimum cut, vertex similarity, modularity maximization, and statistical inference~\cite{Fortunato2010CommunityGraphs}.